txdat/notes/obsidian/engineering/system design/topics/caching.md

 	- write-back
 		- similar to write-through strategy, but the cache writes to the database after a delay (not immediately)
 		- improve overall write performance, and reduce writes if batching is supported
-		- can loss data if the cache is down
+		- can lose data if the cache is down
 	- write-around
 		- the application invalidates data in the cache (asynchronously), writes data to the database first, and the data goes to the cache (read-aside)
 		![[Pasted image 20240420222927.png | 600]]